The Outer Worlds Companions guide – where to find them and how to use them effectively

 - Where do you find Ellie?: The Medbay on Groundbreaker (next to the Spacer’s Choice Vendor).

-- How to recruit Ellie: Complete the side quest “Worst Contact”.
-You’ll need to convince Udom Bedford to clear Jessie’s debts for this to work.
+- How to recruit Ellie: Speak with Ellie to receive the side quest “Worst Contact”.
+Complete this quest and return to her.

 - Companion Special Ability: Quick Draw (Ellie quickly draws her pistol and fires off a series of precision shots at her target).